 Rather than being adhoc, Agile is a highly disciplined approach with clearly defined roles and requirements that can be tailored to your needs as you can see at NetObjectives Lean-Agile Pocket Guide to Scrum teams.

-When we do fixed price Agile projects we work closely with the client to understand the features (or epics) they want; we get the development team to size each feature (or epic) based on previous examples (with a contingency for risk); and then we work closely with the client to develop a roadmap to deliver the features in order of priority within the client’s time and budget.
+When we do fixed price Agile projects we work closely with the client to understand the features they want; we get the development team to size each feature based on previous examples; and then we work closely with the client to develop a roadmap to deliver the features in order of priority within the client’s time and budget.
 This roadmap includes a plan to release features every few weeks so that the client can get a return on their investment as soon as possible.
-If requirements change then we can substitute features of similar point value for the same cost.
+If requirements change then we can substitute features of similar size for the same cost.

 In my experience, if you have the capability to do Agile and the will to solve the problems it reveals then you can benefit from using Agile on all your projects.